-Mohammed Zubair moves SC against FIR for calling hate speech accused seers ‘hatemongers’
+Mohammed Zubair cites death threats, moves SC against FIR in UP for calling seers ‘hatemongers’

 Zubair was sent to 14-day judicial custody in the case by a court in Uttar Pradesh’s Sitapur on Monday.

-At an hearing on Thursday, the journalist sought bail in the case.
-The Supreme Court agreed to list the plea for hearing on Friday, reported PTI.
+At an hearing on Thursday, senior advocate Colin Gonslaves, representing Zubair, sought bail in the case from a Supreme Court vacation bench of Justices Indira Banerjee and JK Maheshwari.
+“There are death threats against him [Zubair],” Gonsalves added.
+“I am really worried.”

+The judges agreed to list the plea for hearing on Friday subject to clearance from Chief Justice NV Ramana.

 Last month, the Allahabad High Court had refused to quash the FIR against Zubair, saying that the investigation was at a premature stage.